fahsan13/rankr/README.md

 The application is able to retrieve & parse provided JSON article data to render a random article on load.
 When the user requests another article, another random article is loaded from the remainder of the set.

-Once all articles have been viewed, the user can submit a ranking (currently in the form of a comma-separated list).
+Once all articles have been viewed, the user can submit a ranking (currently in the form of a comma-separated string of values).

 ## Getting Started